crushingcode/crushingcode.github.io/_posts/2016-07-12-publish-your-android-library-via-jcenter.md

   > + Add screenshots if possible in your readme.

-The code for the AwesomeLibrary and this guide itself is open sourced abd available on [github](https://github.com/nisrulz/UploadToBintray)
+The code for the AwesomeLibrary and this guide itself is open sourced and available on [github](https://github.com/nisrulz/UploadToBintray)

 The `bintray` and `install` plugins are also available on [github](https://github.com/nisrulz/JCenter).
 You may fork it and use it in your namespace.